Quick Answer: Which AI Features Make Sense For Mobile Apps?

 |---|---|---|---|

-| Personalization | The app has repeat users and clear preference signals. | Profile data, events, purchases, content history, consent state. | Ranked content, next-best action, personalized feed or offer. |
+| Personalization | The app has repeat users and clear preference signals. | Profile fields, events, purchases, content history, consent state. | Ranked feed, next-best action, personalized offer, or onboarding path. |

 | Recommendations | Users choose from products, services, media, jobs, trips, meals, or tasks. | Catalog, behavior events, inventory, availability, ratings, constraints. | Rules plus lightweight ML before custom ranking models. |